Domain size asymptotics for Markov logic networks: Colour proportions expressible with quantifier-free MLNs and the relative strength of MLNs versus lifted Bayesian networks

 \begin{theor} Let $\mbbM$ be a quantifier-free MLN over $\sigma$.
 Then there are $t \in \mbbN^+$ and $\alpha_1, \ldots, \alpha_t \in [0, 1]$, depending only on $\mbbM$, such that for all $\varepsilon > 0$,

-The numbers $\alpha_1, \ldots, \alpha_t$ are the points in the interval $[0, 1]$ where a polynomial that depends only on $\mbbM$ reaches its maximum when restricted to $[0, 1]$.
-In particular, these numbers depend on the weights of the soft constraits of $\mbbM$. \end{theor}
+The numbers $\alpha_1, \ldots, \alpha_t$ are the points in the interval $[0, 1]$ where a differentiable function that depends only on $\mbbM$ reaches its maximum when restricted to $[0, 1]$.
+In particular, these numbers depend on the weights of the soft constraits of $\mbbM$.
+The mentioned function is a polynomial unless all soft constraints with positive weights have only one variable.
+Moreover, for every $i \in \{1, \ldots, t\}$, there is a constant $c_i > 0$ such that for every $\varepsilon > 0$, if $n$ is sufficiently large then

-The next result is the converse of Theorem~\ref{MLN with two convergence points} and shows that there is a sequence $(\mbbP_n^* : n \in \mbbN^+)$ of distributions that is determined by a lifted Bayesian network over $\sigma$ (in the sense of \cite{Jae98a} or \cite{KW2} for example), but there is no MLN over $\sigma$ such that the sequence of distributions that it determines is asymptotically total variation equivalent to $(\mbbP_n^* : n \in \mbbN^+)$.